conniemessi/Audio-Inpainting/README.md

   AR-based inpainting for the random-mask setting (Part 1), using automatic gap detection on the U-Net damaged audio.

 - `main4_NMF.py`
-  NMF-based spectrogram inpainting for medium-length gaps on short segments.
+  NMF-based spectrogram inpainting for medium-length gaps on short segments (Part 0).

 - `main4_NMF_mask.py`
   NMF inpainting for the random-mask case (Part 1), operating directly on the U-Net damaged signal.